Students

 Route: Rockies

-Vani is a third-year biomedical engineering student with passion for research focusing on the immune system, the ways that cancer, auto-immune diseases, atopic immune system conditions and others function.
-She plans to continue this research into graduate school.
+Vani is a third-year biomedical engineering student with a passion for research focused on the immune system and how cancer, autoimmune diseases, atopic immune system conditions and others function.
+She plans to continue this research in graduate school.
 In her spare time, Vani enjoys arts and crafts, speed walking, cooking (but not baking) and looking at very small flowers, leaves and bugs.

 Lizzy Young